BryamVicente/incoming-feed-frontend/incoming-feed-frontend/README.md

 # Incoming Feed

-*Incoming Feed*, this app will be able to provide the latest top-headline news based on the user's category of choice.
+*Incoming Feed*, Is an app that will be able to provide the latest top-headline news based on the user's category of choice.

 ## Video Demo